-Protestors Inspired By Charlottesville Clashes Tear Down And Vandalise Confederate Statues
+Protesters Inspired By Charlottesville Clashes Tear Down And Vandalize Confederate Statues

 — Governor Roy Cooper (@NC_Governor) August 15, 2017

 In Tampa, Florida, another Confederate Memorial had also been splattered with red paint by Sunday morning.
-The vandals spray-painted the words “f*** fascists” onto the marble base of the statue.
+The vandals spray painted the words “f*** fascists” onto the marble base of the statue.

 Protesters in Atlanta, Georgia, expressed solidarity with their peers in Charlottesville by covering a civil war statue in Piedmont Park with red paint.